-Although restaurants do not receive health related information from consumers, if the restaurant has a self-funded health insurance plan that it offers to its employees the information collected as part of administering that plan may be subject to the requirements of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) in the event of a breach.
+If an organization handles consumer healthcare data, then it may be subject to the requirements of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) in the event of a breach.
 Although HIPAA is a federal law, it does not preempt state laws that provide even greater protection of patient information, so state laws may still need to be examined in the event of a breach involving protected health information (PHI).